Jason Teal, Publisher & Editor

 William Lessard, Poetry & Hybrid Editor

-Alumni Nathan Floom, Ally Harris, Colette Arrand, Chas Hoppe, Kyle Bialko, Jason Carnahan; Judges Joanna Ruocco, Dorothea Lasky, Jac Jemc, Kristina Marie Darling, Lucy Corin, Noah Eli Gordon, Amber Sparks; Interns Vivian Wells, Dominique Woods, Ashby Daugherty.
+Editorial alumni Nathan Floom, Hayli M. Cox, dezireé a. brown, Ally Harris, Colette Arrand, Chas Hoppe, Kyle Bialko, and Jason Carnahan.
+“Haunted Passages” Series Editor Gabino Iglesias.
+Contest judges Leia Penina Wilson, Brandi Wells, Joanna Ruocco, Dorothea Lasky, Jac Jemc, Kristina Marie Darling, Lucy Corin, Noah Eli Gordon, and Amber Sparks.
+Editorial assistants Rayanna Pinnock, Trey Brown, Vivian Wells, Dominique Woods, and Ashby Daugherty.

 Heavy Feather Review publishes fiction, poetry, creative nonfiction, comics, and hybrid work.
 Based out of Kansas, we nominate for national anthologies and writing awards.
 Fiction from HFR has appeared in The &NOW Awards: The Best Innovative Writing 3, edited by Megan Milks.
 Our homepage sees updates on a rolling basis.
 These updates may include, but are not limited to, essays, guest posts, and book reviews.
 Please review our guidelines before submitting.
 Support HFR and small presses: We link to Amazon, Small Press Distribution, and many more.
 Questions?
 Contact us at heavyfeatherreview[AT]gmail[DOT]com.
 “Baby” logo art courtesy of John Dermot Woods.